 Few situations are more stressful than having a bill due and not being able to pay.
 But when it comes to paying for college, you can avoid this last-minute anxiety by knowing when to apply for student loans.

 You can apply for federal student loans as early as the year before you start school.
 It’s a good idea to apply as soon as possible, since federal loans have strict application deadlines.
-Private student loans, on the other hand, can be applied for at any time.
+On the other hand, you can apply for private student loans at any time.

 Whether you decide to take out federal or private loans, be sure to give yourself plenty of time to apply and for the funds to be disbursed just in case there are any hiccups along the way.